NYC Compost Project hosted by Queens Botanical Garden

 We educate New Yorkers of all ages about composting to close the loop of our food’s life cycle.
 We host workshops, site tours, info tables, speaking opportunities, and classes.
 This includes the Master Composter Certificate program, an advanced composting course that trains a select group of New Yorkers every year to support, develop, and maintain community-based compost projects.

 We support neighborhood food scrap drop-off sites and compost food scraps locally at QBG.
-Drop-off sites are located at greenmarkets, subway stations, public libraries, and gardens interested in hosting weekly neighborhood food waste drop-off bins.
+Drop-off sites are located at greenmarkets, subway stations, public libraries, and gardens interested in hosting weekly neighborhood food waste drop-off bins, including on-site at the Garden.
+The Queens Botanical Garden FSDO is located in front of the Parking Garden located at 42-80 Crommelin Avenue.

 Click here to find your neighborhood FSDO.